SnappyRobotics/snappy-ros/README.md

 *Dont create more than one config for now*

 also :
-*Do not rename config once deployed else node-red needs to be restarted*
+*Do not rename config once deployed else Node-RED needs to be restarted*

 ### TODO:
 - [x] Proper Documentation